Alabama Adventure & Splash Adventure: History

 Originally known as VisionLand, the park was built largely as a result of efforts by Fairfield mayor Larry Langford.
 Eleven cities came together to form the West Jefferson Amusement and Public Park Authority and with help from the Alabama Legislature, the group borrowed $60 million to build the park.
 Construction began in March 1997, and the park opened for business on May 23, 1998.
 The park opened with four major areas, including Celebration City Theme Park, Steel Waters Water Park, a children's area called Marvel City, and a shopping/dining area known as Main Street.

 In 1999, the park expanded, adding Wilde River Gorge, a river rapids attraction.
 Dino Domain, a dinosaur-themed walk through exhibit featuring animatronic dinosaurs, was built in the woods behind Main Street but closed after the season.

 In 2001, Wild River Gorge reopened with minor adjustments along with Stratosfear Screamer, an S&S Power twin tower attraction.

 The park filed Chapter 9 bankruptcy in 2002, and only operated Steel Waters.
-Themeparks LLC, an amusement park company, known for their success with Kentucky Kingdom in Louisville, Kentucky, was interested in Visionland and made a bid for the park, but the price for the park ended up being too high.
+Themeparks LLC, an amusement park operator known for their success with Kentucky Kingdom in Louisville, Kentucky, made a bid to buy VisionLand, but withdrew it when the price for the park became too high.
 The park was then purchased by Southland Entertainment Group for $5.25 million, a loss of approximately $26 million in public funds.

 In 2003, Visionland (uncapitalizing the "L") reopened with Magic Adventure Theme Park, Splash Beach Water Park, Marvel City, and Celebration Street.
 Magic Adventure received a scrambler attraction called Wild Scrambler and Splash Beach received a wave pool named Kahuna Waves and a nine-story-tall free fall slide called Acapulco Drop.
 Starting that season park guests had the option to buy tickets to either the amusement park or the water park or a combo ticket to both parks.

 Splash Beach received a new water attraction called Splashdown!, a toilet bowl-style ride in 2004.

 In 2005, Magic Adventure opened the first new roller coaster since the park's opening named Zoomerang, a Vekoma Boomerang roller coaster relocated from Sydney, Australia.
 The park also re-opened one of the former attractions named Cahaba Falls, a log flume attraction.
 It was later known as Woodchuck Run.
 The park held naming contests for both attractions on its website.
 The theme park was visited by approximately 345,000 people, making the park Alabama's second-most popular tourist destination according to the Bureau of Tourism and Travel and trailing only the Birmingham Zoo.